datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 <i class="fa fa-star"></i> **Data Tip:**  Your camera uses embedded tags to store
-information about pictures that you take including the camera make and model, and the time the image was taken!
+information about pictures that you take including the camera make and model, and the time the image was taken.
 {: .notice }

 More about the  `.tif` format: